 There’s no need to hit the computer and research for hours to find the right one, because Metro Parent has already done that.

-Review their certifications, focus and philosophy here, and find the right fit to help get you fit.
+Review their certifications and philosophy here, and find the right fit to help get you fit.

 Note: Trainers are listed alphabetically by last name.
 Order does not reflect ranking.

 George Chris Baran

 - Where he works: Owner of Be Fit n Happy

 - Contact him: befitnhappy.com